 To integrate with other parts of your application, you’ll often need to use an alternate backend (but what’s important is that the API remains the same!).
 See the section on backends for a short guide on which backend to choose, and a list of all implementations.

-The basic dependency which provides the API and the default synchronous backend is:
+The basic dependency which provides the API, together with a synchronous and

 If you are an Ammonite user, you can quickly start experimenting with sttp by copy-pasting the following: